Hypercorrection (psychology): Hypercorrection and age

 There have been implications that age plays a role within the hypercorrection effect, after research showed that not all people showed this effect.
 Most studies in the past have asked young adults to answer general knowledge questions.
 Recently, older adults have been tested and have not shown the hypercorrection effect, though this does not provide definitive evidence to state that older adults cannot exhibit this phenomenon.
 However, whether older adults are better at correcting knowledge they are unsure about or they are worse at hypercorrection is still to be determined.
-The result for children are not concrete, but some say that the prefrontal cortex, a part of the brain that is crucial to memory, is important for the hypercorrection effect.
-This would be a plausible explanation since elders may have impaired prefrontal cortices and children's may be underdeveloped.
+The results for children are not concrete, but some say that the prefrontal cortex, a part of the brain that is crucial to memory, is important for the hypercorrection effect.
+This would be a plausible explanation since elders may have impaired prefrontal cortices and those of children may be underdeveloped.

 In speaking about the difference in hypercorrection’s effects relative to age, we learn from Metcalfe, Stern, and Eich (2014) that while older adults were seen to do a better job with general test accuracy, they had a low occurrence of the hypercorrection effect while younger adults were shown to display this phenomenon more frequently.
 However, the researchers found out later that this was not because of a problem with their memory and processing mechanisms of older people.
 They tend to hypercorrect less, because older adults tended to correct all of their errors rather than just focusing on high-confidence errors.
-Although this finding raises another question regarding the learning abilities of older adults, if they are so better at focusing on all errors they make than young people, how is it harder to learn at an older age?
+Although this finding raises another question regarding the learning abilities of older adults, if they are so much better at focusing on all errors they make than young people, how is it harder to learn at an older age?
 The researchers suggest that their experiment, that was conducted in vitro with factual pieces of information, can have a different outcome than real life, since older adults could be particularly motivated to learn the truth, and capable of engaging their attention to this end.
 However, this suggestion remains unexplored in the field and needs further research to be proven.